SteveJustin1963/tec-TILE/README.md

 # tec-TILE
 tec-BOT gets 3 tactile devices.
-### 1 soft silcone tentacle
-Robot silicone tentacle grippers are one of the most versatile and handy tools that a robot can have!
-These grippers can be used to grab onto and lift objects, as well as to provide a soft and gentle touch.

-One of the great things about robot silicone tentacle grippers is that they can be used in a variety of settings and for a variety of tasks.
-For example, they can be used in manufacturing settings to grab and lift objects.
-They can also be used in healthcare settings to provide a gentle touch for patients.

-Another great thing about robot silicone tentacle grippers is that they are relatively inexpensive.
-This makes them a great option for those who are looking for a versatile and affordable gripper for their robot.

-If you are looking for a gripper that can provide a versatile and affordable solution for your robot, then look no further than robot silicone tentacle grippers!

 ### 2 or 3 tip grippers
 robot 2 or 3 tip grippers, what are they?
 There are three types of grippers: those that use suction cups, those that use magnets, and those that use mechanical jaws.
 Robot grippers are devices that are attached to the end of a robotic arm and are used to grip and manipulate objects.
 There are a variety of different types of grippers, each with its own advantages and disadvantages.